voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String]`

-String.
-It defines the bindmount of the nfs version 4 root export.
-Defaults to <tt>undef</tt>.
+It defines the bindmount of the NFS version 4 root export.

 Default value: `undef`